 You can practice this exercise without any aids.
-But if you prefer to be guided, we’ve created a mindful breathing audio exercise which is available on our resources page.
+But if you prefer to be guided, we’ve created mindful breathing audio exercises.

-This is an ideal exercise to do if you’re feeling anxious about an event, such as giving a speech or meeting an important client.
+This is a quick exercise, ideal for those moments when you want to centre yourself when you’re feeling anxious about something you’re about to do, such as speak in a group or meet someone new.
 Sit in front of a clock or watch that you can use to time the passing of one minute.
-For the entire minute focus your attention on your breathing and nothing else.
+For the entire minute focus your attention on your breath and nothing else.

 3. Mindful eating

 Mindfulness does not always have to look like quiet breathing.
 You can find moments of mindfulness is all types of activities, like walking or eating.
 Mindful eating not only helps you to find focus, but you may also find that you eat less.